rl-lang-grounding/rl-lang-ground/README.md

 game_Env.py is the code for the new customizable 2D environment introduced in this paper.

-objects.json contains the specificiation of number and types of objects/obstacles.
+objects.json contains the specification of number and types of objects/obstacles.

 generateSentence.py - generates the feasible sentences for a given episode based on the environment configuration.